Two Knights Defence: 1.e4 e5 2.Nf3...... h6

 TL;DR

-Written by
+Reviewed by

-Two Knights Defence: 1.e4 e5 2.Nf3... h6: A Complete Guide
+Two Knights Defence: 1.e4 e5 2.Nf3...... h6: A Complete Guide

-Two Knights Defence: 1.e4 e5 2.Nf3... h6 - Opening Moves
+Two Knights Defence: 1.e4 e5 2.Nf3...... h6 - Opening Moves

 Summary

-The Two Knights Defence: 1.e4 e5 2.Nf3... h6 arises after 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.Ng5 d5 5.exd5 Na5 6.Bb5+ c6 7.dxc6 bxc6 8.Be2 h6 and falls under ECO code C59.
-With 1,480 games in the master database, it is a specialized opening choice.
+The Two Knights Defence: 1.e4 e5 2.Nf3... h6 begins with 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.Ng5 d5 5.exd5 Na5 6.Bb5+ c6 7.dxc6 bxc6 8.Be2 h6 (ECO C59).
+Across rating levels it shows up in 528,087 recorded games — enough data to map exactly where it succeeds and where it stalls.

 History and Notable Players

-Common Mistakes to Avoid
+Common Mistakes

 Practice on Chessiverse